PoisotLab/ms_network_prediction/manuscript.md

 necessarily restricted between only a pair of species e.g indirect interactions [@Morales-Castilla2015InfBio].
-The common thread between these multiple forms of interactions is that *at least* one of the species is affected by the interaction, this can be either positively or negatively [@Morales-Castilla2015InfBio].

-We can represent these networks of interactions as graphs, where each species is represented as a node and each interaction as an edge [@Delmas2018AnaEco,
+The common thread between these multiple forms of interactions is that *at least* one of the species is affected by the interaction, either positively or negatively [@Morales-Castilla2015InfBio].
+We can represent these networks of interactions as graphs, where each species is represented as a node, and each interaction as an edge [@Delmas2018AnaEco,
-@Pascual2006EcoNet], and the value/form an edge takes is a representation of the interaction.
-Using a matrix format we can construct interaction networks in using 1s and 0s to represent the presence or absence of interaction respectively [@Dunne2006NetStr].
-This allows for the calculation of many network properties (particularly pertaining to structure).
-We can also structure matrices so as to represent the different network and interaction types including; *unipartite networks,* where each species *appears* twice - both as a row and column species, these are typically used to represent foodwebs; *bipartite networks,* where we have two interacting species guilds and have one guild be represented
+@Pascual2006EcoNet].
+The value of each edge each represents the interaction.
+We can represent interaction networks using a matrix, using 1s and 0s to represent the presence or absence of interaction at each entry $(i,j)$ in the matrix [@Dunne2006NetStr].
+This construct allows for convenient computation of network properties, particularly properties relating to network structure.
+Network and interaction types including: *unipartite networks,* where each species *appears* twice - both as a row and column species, these are typically used to represent foodwebs; *bipartite networks,* where we have two interacting species guilds and have one guild be represented